vgopal02/CoffeeQuiz/README.md

 # Testing

-The W3C Markup Validator and W3C CSS Validator Services has been used to validate every page of the project to ensure there is no syntax errors in the project.
+The [W3C Markup Validation Service](https://validator.w3.org/) and [Jigsaw W3C CSS Validator](jigsaw.w3.org) has been used to validate every page of the project to ensure there is no syntax errors in the project.

 -  #### Home Page - index.html
 <img src="readme/images/index_html.png" alt="screenshot of code validation result" width="300" height="100"/>